voedger/reqmd/docs/design.md

 Principles:

-- FileUrl() helper function is used to strip line numbers from CoverageURLs
+- FileURL() helper function is used to strip line numbers from CoverageURLs

 ### Apply markdown actions